 I submitted a proposal to present at the Eastern Group Psychotherapy Society's Annual Conference in November.
 The topic is on working in the Here and Now, specifically with an approach developed by Betty Joseph, a prominent Kleinian psychoanalyst.
 Joseph's significant contribution, as I presently understand it, was to pay close attention to how patients unconsciously … Continue reading Applying Betty Joseph’s Here and Now to Group

-I recently streamlined the description for The Monday Group.
-Instead of the four key values of Vitality, Freedom, Belonging and Discovery, there are now just two: Vitality and Belonging.
 When I think of Vitality, I think of the body.
-I remember feeling somewhat trapped throughout school, sitting for classes, forced to pay attention to the teacher … Continue reading Vitality and Belonging
+I remember feeling somewhat trapped throughout school, sitting for classes, forced to pay attention to the teacher and except when they were particularly dynamic and entertaining, feeling like my life-force was slowly draining away.
+I suspect it's a similar feeling for people who are … Continue reading Vitality and Belonging

 Somatic Imagination is inspired by Jung's Active Imagination, Peter Levine's Somatic Experiencing, Melanie Klein's writings about Phantasy, the contemplative practice of Authentic Movement, the Feldenkrais Method and Eugene Gendlin's Focusing.
 It is a technique I use personally and often with clients, especially with my those in my Anger Management Group.
 In essence, the practice involves … Continue reading What is Somatic Imagination?

 There's a story about a fish who went as a prophet among the fish folk, speaking of an almost mystical, all-pervasive substance called water.
 Of course she was scorned for her teachings, her piscine friends and family too busy with their swimming to entertain fantastical ideas.
 Talking about the Here-and-Now, I feel like a little … Continue reading What is the “Here-and-Now?”